HKN-Beta/hknbeta/docs/development.md

 ### View your changes on the updated page

-Once you've pushed your changes, you can navigate to the [HKN Beta website](https://hkn-beta.github.io/hknbeta/) to see your changes live.
+Once you've pushed your changes, you can navigate to the [documentation website](https://hkn-beta.github.io/hknbeta/) to see your changes live.
 If you don't see your changes, try refreshing the page.
+Changes will take a long time to render, so we highly suggest previewing your changes locally before pushing them.